1.Overview

 You are encouraged to raise concerns about any issue or suspicion of modern slavery in the Company or in its supply chains at the earliest possible stage.

-If you are unsure whether a suspicion indicates modern slavery, or if you have any other queries, these should be raised with your line manage in the first instance.
+If you are unsure whether a suspicion indicates modern slavery, or if you have any other queries, these should be raised with your line manager in the first instance.

 In all cases, trust and act on your instinct that something is not quite right.
 It is usually a combination of triggers, an inconsistent story and a pattern of symptoms that may cause you to suspect modern slavery.